maximlamare/S3_extract/README.md

 **Outputs:**
 The output csv file contains:

-- Year, Month, Day, Hour, Minute, Second of acquisition.
+- Year, Month, Day, Hour, Minute, Second of acquisition
+- Day of year of acquisition
+- Satellite platform ID (S3A = 0, S3B = 1)
-- The values for all the bands specified as inputs.
+- The values for all the bands specified as inputs

+## list_sat_bands.py

+Run `python list_sat_bands.py -h` for help.

+The script takes only two inputs:

+- ***-i, --insat***: the path to a single S3 OLCI or SLSTR scene, i.e. a .SEN3 folder containing NetCDF data files (.nc) and an XML file (.xml).
+- ***-f, --file***: path to the output text file to which the list of bands will be written.

+**Example run:**

+    python list_sat_bands.py -i "/path/to/folder/containing/S3/scene"\
+    -f "/path/to/output/textfile.txt"

+**Outputs:**
+The output text file contains:

+- The OLCI/SLSTR band names
+- The OLCI/SLSTR TiePointGrid names
+- The OLCI/SLSTR mask names